ibm-cloud-docs/power-iaas/exporting-boot-image.md

    5. Set **Generate checksum file** to **On** to generate a checksum file.

       The checksum file is created and placed in the IBM Cloud Object Storage bucket along with the exported image.
 The checksum file name is based on the name of the image file and uses the `.sha256` file extension.
-Run the `shasum -a 256` command to verify the integrity of the exported image file.
+After the export completes, run the `shasum -a 256` command to verify the integrity of the exported image file.

    The maximum image size that you can export is 10 TB.
    {: note}

 8. Click **Export**.
-The **Export boot image** dialog opens with information about the export operation.
+The **Export boot image** dialog is displayed with the export operation details.
 Review the information and click **Export** to confirm.

 ## Exporting a boot image by using the {{site.data.keyword.powerSys_notm}} CLI
 {: #cli-export-image}